The Shadowless Tower: Release

 The Shadowless Tower had its world premiere on 18 February 2023 at the 73rd Berlin International Film Festival.
+It was invited at the 2023 New York Film Festival in the Main Slate, and was screened on 30 September 2023.
+It was also invited at the 28th Busan International Film Festival in 'Icon' section and was screened on 8 October 2023; and at the 68th Valladolid International Film Festival in 'Official Section Feature Films (2023)' on 26 October.

 The Berlin- and Lyon-based international sales agent Film Boutique has sales right for the film.

 Reception

-On the review aggregator Rotten Tomatoes website, the film has an approval rating of 89% based on 9 reviews, with an average rating of 7.3/10.
+On the review aggregator Rotten Tomatoes website, the film has an approval rating of 88% based on 17 reviews, with an average rating of 7.4/10.
 On Metacritic, it has a weighted average score of 78 out of 100 based on 4 reviews, indicating "Generally Favorable Reviews".